Dassault Mirage 2000: India

 When the Kargil War broke out in May 1999, the IAF was tasked with supporting the ground troops on 25 May.
 The Mirage aircraft were modified in a short time frame to drop laser-guided bombs as well as conventional unguided bombs.
+The aircraft were equipped with Israeli AN/AAQ-28 Litening pods before the installation of laser guided bombs by mid-June in 1999.
 Under the code name of Operation Safed Sagar ("White sea" in Sanskrit), the Mirage 2000 flew its first sortie on 30 May.
 From May to July 1999, the two Mirage squadrons flew 514 sorties with only three drop outs.
 The No. 1 Squadron flew 274 air defence and strike escort missions, and the No. 7 Squadron conducted 240 strike missions during which it dropped 55000 kg of ordnance.
 The aircraft used the Paveway bombs on eight occasions, mainly for the destruction of enemy command bunkers.
-This aircraft performed well during the whole conflict in the high altitudes of the Himalayas, and helped India establish an air superiority during the two-month war.
+The Mirages were flown under tight constraints so as to not cross the Line of Control, and the air raids by the Mirage fleet aided the Indian Army in the battles of Point 4875, Tiger Hill, and Tololing point.
+Overall, the aircraft reportedly performed well throughout the entire conflict in the high altitudes of the Himalayas, and a key element in India's establishment of air superiority during the two-month conflict.
 During the subsequent India–Pakistan standoff in 2001-02, the Mirage 2000s were used to target Pakistani bunkers using precision-guided bombs.